Oakville designer Anu Raina weaves her beloved neighbourhood into chic fashion

 “We had two kids by then, so we drove around neighbourhoods and fell in love with Oakville,” Raina says.
 “It has the exact balance of a city and town.
 I love that.”

-By the time they moved into their southeast Oakville home in 2007, Raina felt an itch for more.
+By the time they moved to Oakville in 2007, Raina felt an itch for more.

 “My husband was very busy with his job and I got bored, so I checked out Sheridan College and absolutely fell in love with the textile program,” Raina says.